PokemonAutomation/SwSh-Arduino/Documentation/Tutorials/Tutorial-Windows-Teensy2.md

 3. Plug the Teensy into your Switch (or the dock that's attached to it).

 The program should now begin running.
 It will flash its light for a few seconds, then it will connect to the Switch and navigate its way back into the game.
+After a brief pause, it will start mashing A.

+**Usage Notes:**

-After a brief pause, it will start mashing A. To stop the program, simply unplug the Teensy at any time.
+- To stop the program, simply unplug the Teensy at any time.
+- Do not change video output or mess with the HDMI.
+These can cause the program to Switch to freeze for multiple seconds and break the program.
+If you want turn off the TV, do it *before* you start the program.

 ## Other Programs